even4void/aliquote/content/post/auto-tagging-my-music.md

 categories: ["2022"]
 ---

-I use Cmus as my main media player, and occasionally mpv.
-I'm pretty happy with my setup.
-Everything runs from a terminal, no fancy UI, no distraction, just the raw output.
-My music library is something like 62 Go of MP3 (and some OGG), but not everything is in order.
+I use [Cmus] as my main media player, and occasionally [mpv] although I mostly use the later for video playback (including [streamlink]).
+I'm pretty happy with my current setup.
+Everything runs from a terminal, there's no fancy UI nor unwanted distraction, just the raw output.
+My music library actually weighs about 62 Go and it's full of MP3, some OGG as well as some videos, but not everything is in order.
 I mean, I miss a lot of tags for some albums that I ripped from my personal CD collection.
 Here comes the idea of auto-tagging everything.
 I tried three solutions.
-Here are the results.
+Here are my very first impressions.

+I tested all three software on a specific folder in my database, which I know is not the easiest one, since it features a mix of A Certain Ratio and Joy Division's live shows, among others.
+And I warmly recommend everything from [The Factory Records].

+### Beets

-At first, I was impressed by beets, especially since it is a command-line only utility, which comes with many add-ons (aka plugins).
-I configured its settings based on the documentation and what I could grabbed from the interweb.
-Then I tested it on a specific folder in my database.
+At first, I was impressed by [beets], especially since it is a command-line only utility, which comes with many add-ons (aka plugins).
+I configured its settings based on the documentation and what I could find on the intertube.

-Beets:

 ```shell
 Tagging: